jeromeetienne/babel-plugin-jsdoced/README.md

-# babel-plugin-transform-jsdoced
-babel plugin to implement jsdoced javascript
+# experimentation to implement jsdoced javascript in a babel plugin